-The proposed business area for the message is “camt”.
+The proposed business area for the message is “admi”.

 Based on the scope, the submitting organisation proposes to assign the Payment Standards Evaluation Group(s) (SEG) for the evaluation of the candidate ISO 20022 message, once developed.

 Purpose of the new development: